MegaDyneSystems/prism32/README.md

 **The peripheral surface is the entire Linux device tree.** USB serial adapters, GPIO pins, I2C sensors, SPI displays, CAN buses, SDR dongles, cameras, microphones, speakers, relays, motor controllers, 3D printer serial ports, Zigbee coordinators, Z-Wave sticks, Bluetooth adapters, WiFi interfaces, and anything with a /dev node.
 If Linux can talk to it, the agent can script against it.
 Combine that with on-the-fly plugin generation and you have a universal hardware controller that learns new protocols mid-session.

-**Platform reach means deployment everywhere.** The same Prism32 binary runs on a Raspberry Pi inside a robot, an old laptop in a garage, a Steam Deck, a jailbroken Kindle, a Tesla MCU, a DEC AlphaStation, a Synology NAS, a $15 OpenWrt travel router, an SGI Octane, and an AWS Graviton instance.
+**Platform reach means deployment everywhere.** The same Prism32 binary runs on a Raspberry Pi inside a robot, an old laptop in a garage, a Steam Deck, a jailbroken Kindle, a Tesla MCU, a DEC AlphaStation, a Synology NAS, a $15 OpenWrt travel router, an SGI Octane, and an AWS Graviton instance, a bluetooth speaker.
 It auto-detects the architecture, the package manager, and the shell, then adjusts every command it runs.
 Install once, deploy anywhere.

 **Cost scales down to zero.** Local llama.cpp or Ollama models run entirely offline on the same machine.
 No API costs.
 No cloud dependency.
 Use `/provider local` for private work, switch to OpenRouter for hard reasoning, and let subagents run on Groq's free tier for bulk scanning.
 You control the cost-per-task by choosing which model does which job.